THREAD-3-2/lie_group_integrators_double_spherical_pendulum/docs/double_sph_pend.rst

 The double spherical pendulum
 =============================

-In the paper `(Celledoni, Çokaj, Leone, Murari and Owren, (2021) International Journal of Computer Mathematics) <https://doi.org/10.1080/00207160.2021.1966772>`_ we discuss in detail the N-fold spherical pendulum.
+In the paper `(Celledoni, Çokaj, Leone, Murari and Owren, (2021) International Journal of Computer Mathematics) <https://doi.org/10.1080/00207160.2021.1966772>`_ we discuss in detail the N-fold spherical pendulum, which is an example of the initial value problem discussed in the first `section <https://thread-3-2.github.io/lie_group_integrators_double_spherical_pendulum/lie_group_integrators.html`_.
 We consider here the special case of the double spherical pendulum,  :math:`N = 2`.
-We then test our Lie group integrators on this particular case, showing the rate of convergence, the preservation of the geometry of the manifold :math:`S^2` and the configuration space :math:`T_{q_{i}(t)}S^2`.
+We then test our Lie group integrators on this particular case, showing the rate of convergence, the preservation of the geometry of the manifold :math:`S^2` and the phase space :math:`T_{q_{i}(t)}S^2`.

 The Lagrangian we consider is a function from :math:`(TS^2)^2` to :math:`\mathbb{R}`.
 Instead of the coordinates :math:`(q_1, q_2,\dot{q}_1, \dot{q}_2)`, where :math:`\dot{q}_i\in T_{q_i}S^2`, we choose to work with the angular velocities.
 Precisely,